|Diocese of Monmouth Esgobaeth Mynwy|

 – Enable people to develop or share their skills to foster community spirit and build resilient communities for the future.

 The deadline for applications is the 28th June and you can find out more here.Foodbanks

 Many of our churches are contiuing to collect for foodbanks, care homes and hospitals, check out a thank-you video made for St Julians Newport here.

 Children from Magor have been adding to the church pebble trail, great work!

 Nursery children from St Davids took part in Worlds Ocean Day by upcycling plastic bottles to raise awareness of plastic pollution in our oceans.

 Pupils from Charles Williams School got involved with the Doves of Hope, check out their video here.

 Add your story to #goodnewsworthsharing

-You can find the one-stop-shop for all you need to know and this week’s daily updates here.
+You can find the one-stop-shop for all you need to know and this week’s updates here.